 Do I Have To Remove The Membrane?

 If you are struggling to remove the membrane, or you just don’t want to, you can score it instead.
 Simply run a sharp knife on a diagonal every 1-2 inches.
 Repeat going the opposite direction so a crisscross pattern is formed.

-Scoring won’t completely cure the chewiness of the oven baked ribs.
-However, breaking up the membrane keeps the ribs from curling.
-It also makes it more tender than if you had left it intact.
+Scoring won’t completely cure the chewiness of oven baked ribs.
+However, breaking up the membrane keeps them from curling.
+It also makes them more tender than if you had left it intact.

 What Kind Of Ribs Should I Make?

 This oven baked ribs recipe uses baby back ribs because they are more tender than spare ribs.
 Plus, the smaller size of baby back ribs cooks faster.

 This method works well on both types, but spare ribs tend to be larger and more tough.
 With extra time slow cooking in the oven (about 1-2 hours longer) you achieve the same result and get them tender.

 Professional Tips For Making Them Even Better

 The best trick for getting fall off the bone tender ribs is time.
 You want to cook them low and slow to get the meat juicy and delectable.
 To help get even better flavor out of this oven baked ribs recipe, try one of these tips below.

 - Use a really good, flavorful dry rub.
 This dry rub recipe has a brown sugar foundation, but adds in dry mustard and coriander for a bright, smoky flavor.
 Just make sure your dry rub has brown sugar in it for caramelization.